 Dividends paid to corporate entities in other EU/EEA countries are often exempt from dividend tax due to the EU Parent/Subsidiary Directive or EU/EEA law.
-Moreover, dividend tax is often eliminated or lowered by one of the almost 100 Dutch bilateral tax treaties.
-The Dutch government has recently presented a plan to apply zero per cent dividend withholding tax in business structures if payments are made to treaty partners.
+This exemption has been broadened as per 1 January 2018 and now also includes dividends paid to corporate entities in countries with which the Netherlands has a bilateral tax treaty.
+The exemption for the withholding of Dutch dividend withholding tax are subject to targeted anti-abuse rules, which are interpreted in accordance with the OECD BEPS Project.